 3

-Schedule a free phone consultation to discuss what frequency and approaches might work best.
+Please reach out to schedule a free phone consultation to discuss what frequency and approaches might work best.

 "I want to thank you again for guiding me on this journey.
 I know that the work you've helped me do is important and life-changing, yet I'm not sure I even yet understand the magnitude.
 I appreciate you, your insights, your experience, and your willingness to share information with me so very much.
 I've learned so much from you, and I am grateful."